Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 #### Success indicator

 This message is the protected success indicator, as required by {{RFC9427, Section 5.2}}.
-It is sent by the server to indicate a successfull authentication.
+It is sent by the server to indicate a successful authentication.
 Since EAP is a strict request-response based protocol, the client needs to reply to this message, so the server can send an EAP-Success message.
 The client will acknowledge the reception of this packet through the acknowledgement mechanism in EAP-TLS with an EAP-TLS acknowledgement packet.